matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 }
 ```

+We explicitly make this behaviour opt-in as it is assumed that the majority of
+clients that end up supporting BlurHashes will be capable of generating them
+locally.
+Thus the less load we can put on the homeserver, (by not making
+blurhash generation the default), the better.

 Note that media servers will not be able to return a BlurHash string for
 encrypted media; that must be left to the client.

-In addition, the server can return the BlurHash string for an image when
+The server could additionally return the BlurHash string for an image when
 given an MXC URL.
 This would be through something like the Media Information
 API (specified in
 [MSC2380](https://github.com/matrix-org/matrix-doc/pull/2380)), or similar.